 Threat actors also understand an employee’s need to carry out their designated job functions by accessing files and documents – and they certainly take advantage of it.
 In fact, for every 450 malicious files, there will be one resume-related scam.
 Earlier this summer, researchers discovered that fraudulent resume-related documents were being used to spread Zloader malware via malicious .xls files.
 Through sophisticated social engineering tactics, hackers can carry out ransomware, install banking Trojans, or discover backdoors into enterprise networks.

 Votiro’s Secure File Gateway Technology Goes Beyond Traditional Security Solutions

-Where software companies, such as Microsoft, have implemented features to protect against macro-based malware, their solutions typically fall short in being able to protect against evasive malware and especially zero-day threats targeting organizations.
+Where software companies, such as Microsoft, have implemented features to protect against macro-based malware, their email gateways and solutions typically fall short in being able to protect against evasive malware and especially zero-day threats targeting organizations.
 Votiro’s Positive Selection Technology guarantees complete protection against all weaponized files in any stage of the vulnerability life cycle.

 Votiro understands the need for employees to access all files that enter their inbox and does not block or quarantine files.
 Rather, it seeks out only the safe elements of each file to eliminate all threats from entering a network without interrupting business activity.
 Employees can access the exact same file with all malicious elements and risk removed.
 Security teams will no longer have to rely on having their employees’ use their best judgement in regards to what may be a malicious attachment and can ensure protection from phishing attacks knowing that every file that enters their organization is 100% safe.